lfit/releng-gerrit_to_platform/CONTRIBUTING.rst

    (after having installed |tox|_ with ``pip install tox`` or ``pipx``).

-   You can also use |tox|_ to run several other pre-configured tasks in the repository.
+   You can also use |tox|_ to run other pre-configured tasks in the repository.
    Try ``tox -av`` to see a list of the available checks.

 Submit your contribution
 ------------------------